Harry-Ashley/adversa-guardrail-degradation/README.md

 **Judge truncation.** In 2 of 45 judge calls (4.4%), Gemini's response JSON was truncated mid-string, causing fallback parsing.
 Numeric scores were recovered but reasoning strings were lost.
 This is a data quality issue in a minority of cases.

-**No statistical comparison between experiments.** Experiment 1 used a single judge (Claude Opus 4.6) and 30-turn conversations.
+**No statistical comparison between experiments.** Experiment 1 used a single judge (Claude Opus 4.6) with GPT-3.5-turbo capped at 15 turns and GPT-5.2 capped at 30 turns.
 Experiment 2 used triple-judge consensus and 10-turn conversations.
 These are not controlled conditions for cross-experiment comparison.
 The GPT-5.2 results across both experiments should not be interpreted as a longitudinal trend.

 **Conversation history for victims.** Victim conversation history was added in Experiment 2 but was absent in Experiment 1.
 This is an improvement in ecological validity but introduces a confound when comparing results between experiments.